bluegreen-labs/daymetr/README.md

 end        | end year of the time series (current year - 2 years / for safety, tweak this check to reflect the currently available data) param         | climate variable you want to download vapour pressure (vp), minimum and maximum temperature (tmin,tmax), snow water equivalent (swe), solar radiation (srad), precipitation (prcp) , day length (dayl).
 The default setting is ALL, this will download all the previously mentioned climate variables.

+Keep in mind that the bounding box is defined by the minimum (square) bounding box in a Lambert Conformal Conic (LCC) projection as defined by the provided geographic coordinates.
+In general the query area will be larger than the requested location.
+For more information I refer to [Daymet documentation](https://daymet.ornl.gov/web_services.html) on the web service.

 ## Reference

 Hufkens K., Basler J. D., Milliman T. Melaas E., Richardson A.D.
 2017 An integrated phenology modelling framework in R: Phenology modelling with phenor.
 Methods in Ecology & Evolution (in review).